 Will it?
 WILL IT?

 Yet another long sequence of watching strange experiments, this time under the umbrella of the Psychical Research Foundation of Durham North Carolina.
 Because why not?
 The woman goes into her trance under this neat looking granny-blanket.
 The kitten is placed on a grid.
 Apparently, during the out of body experience, the kitten was okay with being on a grid.
 At other times, I guess it was less pleased about the whole grid situation.

 We're looking now at tank of tropical fish while Leonard Nimoy wonders if fish have psychokinetic powers.
 Is this show trolling us?
 At yet another bullshit foundation, a guy in a beard conducts an experiment to see if a Siamese fighting fish can affect the random appearance of a mirror.

 The ability of the beardy guy to describe his findings with a straight face is extraordinary.
 He's also looking into getting other beardy guys into influencing the behaviour of gerbils from a distance.

 Nimoy mentions that it is possible that psychical researchers are subconsciously influencing the experiments they're carrying out.
 Oddly, this is the least stupid thing said in this episode.
-If psychic powers were real, then basically it would not possible to completely control an experiment, calling all experimental research (psychical and otherwise) into question.
+If psychic powers are real, then basically it would not possible to completely control an experiment, calling all experimental research (psychical and otherwise) into question.
 Basically, if psychic research does prove anything then by its own premises that proof is debatable.
 In addition: my head hurts.

 Moving now to the surgery of a vet in Cincinnati.
 He's shown operating on a dog, and then explaining the operation to the dog's owners.
 Apparently, he also does animal acupuncture.
 Does he need a different chart for each species?
 I can only assume so.
 He's also enlisted the aid of an animal psychic to help tell him what is going on inside his patients' minds.